Higher-Order Corrections to Scrambling Dynamics in Brownian Spin SYK Models: Introduction

 In the Brownian spin SYK model, ensemble-averaged correlation functions such as OTOCs can be expressed entirely in terms of the operator-size distribution.
 The simplification afforded by ensemble averaging permits the derivation of a master equation governing its time evolution:

-Here the sum runs over $w' = 1, \dots, N$, since the weight‑$0$ sector corresponds to the identity operator, whose evolution is trivial and does not mix with operators of nonzero weight.
+Here $\boldsymbol{b}(t)=(b_1(t),b_2(t),\ldots,b_N(t))^T$ denotes the operator-size distribution vector, where $b_w(t)$ collects the total contribution of Pauli strings with weight $w$.
+The matrix $M$ is the transition-rate generator in weight space: its element $M_{ww'}$ gives the ensemble-averaged rate at which an operator component of weight $w'$ contributes to weight $w$ under the Brownian evolution, including the effects of imperfect time reversal and decoherence when present.
+The weight-zero sector corresponds to the identity operator, whose evolution is trivial and does not mix with operators of nonzero weight, and is therefore omitted.
 Although this linear equation can in principle be solved by diagonalizing the $N \times N$ matrix $M$, the task grows prohibitively difficult as $N$ increases, and a general analytic solution remains elusive in this formulation. \cite{Nadie2025} therefore focused on the dilute limit, where the typical operator size $w$ satisfies $w \ll N$.\footnote{We emphasize that the term ``dilute limit'' in this work refers to the regime where a systematic large-$N$ expansion is performed, \textit{not} to the strict mathematical limit $N \to \infty$.
 Therefore, when analyzing late-time behavior, $N$ is held fixed at a large but finite value, and the limit $t \to \infty$ is taken subsequently.} In this limit, the transition matrix $M$ becomes lower triangular at leading order, allowing for an explicit solution for a restricted class of initial operator distributions.
 This yields a closed-form expression for the dressed OTOC (and echo) at leading order in the $1/N$ expansion.

 However, this triangular structure relies crucially on retaining only the leading-order contributions.
 Once higher-order corrections are included, $M$ generically loses this simplifying property, making the analytical treatment of late-time operator growth for general initial conditions substantially more challenging.
 Moreover, except for special initial conditions, the leading-order description obscures the physical mechanisms that govern late-time operator growth.